File 329 · Open (folklore)

 Where did the Bell Witch story come from?

-From oral tradition that grew over decades and was fixed in print by Martin Ingram's 1894 An Authenticated History of the Bell Witch, whose underlying diary has never been independently verified.
+From oral tradition that grew over decades and was fixed in print by Martin Ingram's 1894 An Authenticated History of the Bell Witch.
+Ingram's own source was a manuscript by John Bell's son Richard — who was a small child at the time and wrote it around 1846 — which has never been independently verified.

 ← Back to the archive